Selangor Grand Prix

 - March 76B (Graeme Lawrence): New to Sonny Rajah with a fuel-injected Hart engine, and run for Graeme Lawrence in South East Asia.

-- Chevron B39/B40 (Albert Poon): New to LC Kwan (Hong Kong), owner of the Equipe 66 garage, for Albert Poon (Hong Kong) to drive in Formula Pacific in Southeast Asia.
-Before it was shipped to Asia, it was borrowed by Ardmore Racing and fitted with a Swindon BDX engine for Divina Galica to race in the Donington Park F2 event in October 1977.
+- Chevron B39/B40 (Albert Poon): LC Kwan (Hong Kong), owner of the Equipe 66 garage, bought a Chevron B39 in late 1977 from Fred Opert for Albert Poon (Hong Kong) to drive in Formula Pacific in Southeast Asia.
+The car was in the UK, not the US, for reasons still to be determined, and before it was shipped to Asia, it was borrowed by Ardmore Racing for Divina Galica to race in the Donington Park F2 event in October 1977, using a Swindon BDX engine.
+It was described as a brand new B40, and had been fitted with a set of Ardmore's blue, white and red bodywork to which Olympus signwriting had been applied.
 It was then shipped to Hong Kong in time for the Macau Grand Prix a month later.
 Although Poon entered his car as a B40, an article in the Malaysia Grand Prix race programme in May 1978 described the car as a "new car which he has just bought in the US".
 Also raced by Kevin Bartlett at Macau in 1978 and by Andrew Miedecke at Macau in 1979.
 Then raced by Poon at Macau in 1980, 1981 and 1982.
 Retained by Kwan in Hong Kong until 1989 when it was sold to Gordon Norris and returned to the UK.
 Sold in 2022 to Bruce Balchin (Southampton).

 - Chevron B29 [29-75-05] (Chong Boon Seng): New to Albert Poon (Hong Kong), and raced in Southeast Asian events in 1975.
 Raced in Southeast Asian 1600cc 4-valve formula events in 1976, and driven by Kevin Bartlett at the Macau Grand Prix in November 1976.
 Sold less engine to Chong Boon Seng (Singapore) in December 1976 and raced by him in 1977, 1978 and 1979, It was then retained by him until it was sold to Leif Norberg, a Swede then living in Malaysia, in 1985.
 Then to Tony Armstrong (Australia) in 1989.
 To Geoff Weiland (Australia) in 1998, then to Peter Addison (Sydney, NSW), then to John Gale (Sydney, NSW) in 2005.
 In March 2020, the car was bought from Gale by Peter Brennan (Melbourne, Victoria).